 What is the Non-Taxable Income Limit in South Africa?

 Tax in South Africa is structured on a progressive scale.
 This means that those with the lowest income pay the lowest tax rates, and this gets progressively higher as you earn more.
-Additionally, your ‘tax bracket’ is an indication of the highest tax rate you pay, but it does not apply to all your income earned at a flat rate.
-Instead, high-earning taxpayers will pay the first ‘rung’ of taxes at the lowest rate, and only pay higher rates on the amount of income that exceeds that limit.
-Lastly, to help provide some relief to our lowest earning workers, there is something called the ‘tax threshold’, or the non-taxable income limit, below which you pay no tax at all.
-Today we will be looking at that latter category in more detail.
+Additionally, your ‘tax bracket’ indicates the highest tax rate you pay, but it does not apply to all your income earned at a flat rate.
+Instead, high-earning taxpayers will pay the first ‘rung’ of taxes at the lowest rate and only pay higher rates on the amount of income that exceeds that limit.
+Lastly, to help relieve our lowest earning workers, there is something called the ‘tax threshold’, or the non-taxable income limit, below which you pay no tax at all.
+Today, we will look at that latter category in more detail.

 - ADVERTISEMENT -